 2. Line four 5-inch tart shells with the pie crusts.
 Poke the crusts with a fork and bake until just beginning to brown, about 10-15 minutes.
 Remove from oven and set aside.

 3. In a bowl, combine the evaporated milk, diluted tapioca flour, and the eggs.
 Whisk together until smooth.

 4. Cook the tapioca mixture in a double boiler over medium-high heat, stirring constantly, until thick, about 20-25 minutes.

-5. Add the coconut butter, lime juice and zest, and sugar substitute and continue cooking and stirring for 10-15 minutes.
+5. Add the coconut butter, lime juice, zest, and sugar and continue cooking and stirring for 10-15 minutes.
 Remove from heat and stir in the nuts.

-6. Pour the mixture into the precooked tart pans and bake at 350 degrees until firm and golden brown, about 20-25 minutes.
+6. Pour the mixture into the precooked tart shells and bake at 350 degrees until firm and golden brown, about 20-25 minutes.